Castle Peak Road: New Kowloon

 The road starts east at Tai Po Road in Sham Shui Po and passes through Cheung Sha Wan and Lai Chi Kok in New Kowloon.
 On both sides of the road are old residential blocks, with some dated back to pre-World War II.
 Towards Lai Chi Kok, it is surrounded by industrial buildings instead.
 The road is one-way eastbound between Kom Tsun Street & its terminus at Tai Po Road.

 New Territories

 After leaving New Kowloon, it goes uphill past Kau Wa Keng and Tai Ching Cheung along a four-lane expressway to Kwai Chung and downhill into Tsuen Wan.
 The stretch within Tsuen Wan is also commonly called "main road" (大馬路), especially among the older generations.

 Next, it goes along the south shore of the Western New Territories, via Yau Kom Tau, Ting Kau, Sham Tseng, Tsing Lung Tau, Tai Lam, Siu Lam and So Kwun Wat and then reaches the Tuen Mun New Town, which was also known as Castle Peak (after which the road was named).
 Much of this stretch was bypassed by Tuen Mun Road between 1977 and 1983.
+This section is popular with cyclists as it links Tuen Mun and Tsuen Wan.